e0328eric/xilo/README.md

 # xilo-zig
-An implementation of `xilo`.
-This is an example how to use [zlap](https://github.com/e0328eric/zlap.git) library.
+A simple replacement of "rm" command.
+This is also a practical example how to use [zlap](https://github.com/e0328eric/zlap.git) library.
-If you want to use *real* xilo, install with Rust one.

 # How to install